secretstartups/handbook/paid-time-off/index.html.md

 Employees of GitLab B.V. have further rights and responsibilities regarding sick time based on Dutch law, as written into their employment [contracts](/handbook/contracts/#employee-contractor-agreements):

-- Team members should report sick time via PTO by Roots as aligned above.
+- Team members should report sick time via PTO by Deel as aligned above.
 - If the sick leave extends 8 days it should be reported to the Absence Management team via `leaves@gitlab.com` by the Manager and (if possible) team member.
 - If team members are reporting multiple instances of sick leave in a 28 day timeframe, please reach out to the Absence Management team and your People Business Partner to discuss.
 - Once the Absence Management team has been notified of the sick time they will inform HRSavvy.